-Before & After results.
-I fixed my chronic elbow tendonitis (tennis elbow and golfer's elbow, and triceps tendonitis (photo taken in 2017 and 2019).
+Nurudeen Before & After results.
+I fixed my chronic elbow tendonitis: tennis elbow, golfer's elbow, and triceps tendonitis (photo taken in 2017 and 2019).

 Elbow pain after lifting is an acute inflammatory condition.
-If you get elbow pain after lifting weights and experience any of the following:
+If your elbow hurts after lifting, and you experience any of the following:

 The best treatment is the R.I.C.E.
 Method (Rest, Ice, Compression, and Elevate).

 R.I.C.E helps treat acute inflammatory pain.
 Athletes and weight lifters with elbow inflammation experience burning pain and redness around the elbow joint after lifting.
 Applying ice, also known as cold therapy, on the elbow joint after working out, reduce inflammation and help the inflamed elbow tendon calm and heal.

 Illustration of a man applying an ice pack to elbow joint to reduce tender pain in elbow - R.I.C.E Method